BarbeRousseLibre/hermessenger/docs/FORM_CONFIG.md

 - ' pattern_type ' has to be in the following list of allowed value: names (for identity fields, such as firstname & secondname), text (for anything not being identity related), numbers (see zipcode) and email.
 Each of them having their own pattern matching rules, defined inside ' src/functions.php ' in the ' check_pattern() ' function.

-To remove a field, simply removes the whole key, for example for the same code without honey pot, remove line from:
+To remove a field, simply removes the whole key, for example for the same code without the subject_prefix, remove line from:

 ```
-"honeypot" =>
+"subject_prefix" =>
 ```

 To it's ending: